dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/pubsub-raw.md

 {{< /tabs >}}

-You cannot use this feature when subscribing to a topic using the Subscription Custom Resources Definition (CRD) since it does not contain the metadata attribute.
+## Declaratively subscribe to raw events

+Subscription Custom Resources Definitions (CRDs) do not currently contain metadata attributes ([issue #3225](https://github.com/dapr/dapr/issues/3225)).
+At this time subscribing to raw events can only be done through programmatic subscriptions.

 ## Related links